lob/examples/README.md

 # Lob HTML Examples

-These are HTML Examples for use with the [Lob Print &amp; Mail APIs](https://lob.com).
+These are basic HTML Examples for use with the [Lob Print &amp; Mail APIs](https://lob.com).
+More templates (including design templates, mock ups, and HTML examples) for all mail formats can be found in Lob's [Template Gallery](https://www.lob.com/template-gallery).

 - [Postcards](/postcards)
 - [Letters](/letters)